MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_DEMO.md

             _context = context;
       }
 ```

-11. Ensure that the cursor is at the end of the **MyRepository** method code block, press Enter twice, and then type the following code.
+11. Ensure that the cursor is at the end of the **MyRepository** method code block, press Enter twice, and then type the following code:
   ```cs
       public void CreatePerson()
       {